St Patrick's (civil parish, Clare and Limerick)

-St. Patrick's, or Kilquane (Cill Chuáin), is a civil parish that is situated on both banks of the River Shannon near the city of Limerick in Ireland.
+St. Patrick's, or Kilquane (Cill Chuáin), is a civil parish situated on both banks of the River Shannon near the city of Limerick in Ireland.
 It is unusual in that it is distributed over three baronies: Bunratty Lower, Clanwilliam and the barony of the City of Limerick.
 Besides the suburbs of the city, it also contains the villages of Ardnacrusha and Parteen.
 It is known for the Ardnacrusha power plant, a major hydroelectric plant.

 Location

 The parish lies on both sides of the River Shannon.
 As of 1845 the portion of the parish in County Limerick was partly in the borough of Limerick, where it included the Chapelry of Singland, and partly in the barony of Clanwilliam.
 The portion in County Clare was in the barony of Bunratty Lower, and was known as the Kilquane district.
 It contains the village of Ardnacrusha.
 The parish is 4 by 2.5 mi and covers 722 acre of the borough, 793 acre of Clanwilliam and 3894 acre of Bunratty.
 The Blackwater river, which runs into the Shannon from the north, at one time powered flour mills.

 Ardnacrusha is the site of a major hydroelectric power plant driven by water diverted from the Shannon near Parteen Villa, and carried by canal to the site.

 Antiquities

 There are, or were, three castles.
 King John’s Castle was built by John, King of England (ruled 1199–1216) at Parteen on the bank of the Shannon.
 Castlebank, a stronghold of the Earls of Thomond that was completely ruined by 1897, was not mentioned in the list of Thomond castles of 1580.
 It had probably not yet been built.

 Dromin Castle is also not in the 1580 list.
 The bridge at Parteen has a Latin inscription saying it was made by Peter Creagh, son of Andrew, at the expense of the city of Limerick in 1635.

 In 1841 the total population was 4,132 in 656 houses.